-First of all let me try and ease the anger of those people who think that any association of barbecue with a slow cooker is the work of the devil.
-I fully agree that true barbecue requires a fire, smoke, and lots of time.
+First of all, let me try and ease the anger of those people who think that any association of barbecue with a slow cooker is the work of the devil.
+True barbecue may require a fire, smoke, and lots of time.
 However, modern convenience has brought the world an appliance that cooks low and slow, and though there is no fire, it still produces tender meat.
-Whether this is real barbecue or not, I'll leave that up to you.
-But before you fly off the handle remember that many people, for whatever reason, just can't go out back and smoke up some meat.
+But before you scoff at the idea remember that many people, for whatever reason, just can't go out back and smoke up some meat.

-While slow cookers (like Rival's Crock-Pot) can do the low and slow part of barbecue, you will not get the authentic flavor of the dry heat and smoke that a backyard smoker will provide.
+While slow cookers can do the low and slow part of barbecue, you will not get the authentic flavor of the dry heat and smoke that a backyard smoker will provide.
 That doesn't mean you can't have great food from a slow cooker.
 To make meats tender, especially meats like pork roasts, brisket, or ribs you want plenty of cooking time.
-Slow cooking for 8 hours will generally do the trick, but you will need to make sure that it is fork tender before you take it out of the slow cooker.
+Slow cooking for 8 hours will generally do the trick, but you will need to make sure that it is fork-tender before you take it out of the slow cooker.

 Many people attempt to add that smoke flavor to their Crock-Pot barbecue by adding liquid smoke.
-I'm not going to tell you what to do, but in case, you're interested I don't use the stuff myself.
 Liquid smoke is a product made from water, natural hickory smoke flavor, vinegar, molasses, caramel color, and natural flavoring.
 It adds a smoky flavor to foods and can be used in lots of dishes.
 Many commercial barbecue sauces (especially the big brand names) have liquid smoke in them.
-How natural hickory smoke flavor is made is a mystery to me.

 An alternative to adding liquid smoke is to add foods that contain a smoky flavor.
-One of my favorite alternatives is smoky paprika.
+A great alternative is smoky paprika.
 Made from smoked and dried peppers, paprika adds a smoky flavor to foods that are mild and delicious.
 You can also buy a number of smoked chilies and peppers, like chipotle peppers.

-When slow cooking meat for sandwiches, like pulled pork or barbecue beef, start with medium sized chunks of meat.
+When slow cooking meat for sandwiches, like pulled pork or barbecue beef, start with medium-sized chunks of meat.
 This reduces the cooking time but makes the meat easier to shred.
-It's my opinion that shredded meat is better than chopped because it has a better texture.